ggonzalezh/CV/README.md

 _June 2018 - Present_

-Day-to-day activities range from building hybrid/web applications, managing client expectations and supervising the development side of the project life cycle.
+Day-to-day activities include building hybrid/web applications, managing client expectations and supervising the development side of the project's life cycle.
 Other skills and duties include:

 - Configure the work environment for the projects.
 - Instated JavaScript integration tests as part of the deployment process for a number of projects.
-- Particepated in daily SCRUM standups and developed through multiple sprint.
+- Participated in daily SCRUM standups and developed through multiple sprints.
 - Developed and deployed REST-SOAP Services with Express.js-Spring Boot.
 - Developed and deployed Front-end with multiple technologies including Angular.js, Angular 2+, React.js.